miethe/meatyprompts/docs/telemetry/events.md

 | new_version | string | Version assigned to the duplicate     |
 | elapsed_ms  | number | Time taken to perform duplication     |

+A recent benchmark using `EXPLAIN ANALYZE` for the latest-version lookup over 100 versions executed in approximately 1 ms, well within the 150 ms p95 latency target.

 ## vault_search_performed

 Emitted when a search is executed in the Vault interface.